larsgw/citation.js/docs/output_plugins_csl.md

-CSL Plugins rely on extending the citeproc engine, currently only by feeding it different templates and locales.
+CSL Plugins rely on extending the [citeproc engine](https://github.com/Juris-M/citeproc-js/), which does all the formatting, currently only by feeding it different templates and locales.

 ### CSL Template Plugins